The Studio - Where it All Happens

 cemeteries of South Louisiana.

-Juliette uses many of her own photographs, ones obtained from garage sales, estate sales, flea markets and other such places around the south Louisiana region and the photographs of prostitutes of
+Juliette uses many of her own photographs, ones obtained from estate sales, flea markets around the south Louisiana region along with the EJ Bellocq photographs of Storyville prostitutes.

-She has expanded her line to now include New Orleans Police Department Mug Shots of women arrested in the early 1900's for various reasons, but mainly prostitution.
-Juliette's favorite reason for arrest was "street-walker".
-She considers this bogus!
+Her work also includes New Orleans Police Department Mug Shots of women (and interesting men) arrested in the early 1900's for various reasons, but mainly prostitution.
+Juliette's most outrageous find - a reason for arrest was "street-walker".
+She considers this so bogus - you will never see this reason on a man's mug shot.

 Juliette creates unique one-of-a-kind art.
 All of her art pieces are made from vintage